stepzerosolutions/wp-googleAddress/README.md

-Google Address Autocompleate for Wordpress
+Google address autocomplete for Wordpress
 ==========================================
-This plugin will help you to implement google autocompleate on your form input fields
+This plugin will help you to implement google autocomplete on your form input fields

 Install